skoolkid/skoolkit/sphinx/source/commands.rst

   for standard input.

   Options:
-    -1, --asm-one-page    Write all routines and data blocks to a single page -a, --asm-labels      Use ASM labels
+    -1, --asm-one-page    Write all routines and data blocks to a single page.
+    -a, --asm-labels      Use ASM labels.
-    -c S/L, --config S/L  Add the line 'L' to the ref file section 'S'; this option may be used multiple times
+    -c S/L, --config S/L  Add the line 'L' to the ref file section 'S'.
+This option may be used multiple times.
-    -C, --create-labels   Create default labels for unlabelled instructions -d DIR, --output-dir DIR
+    -C, --create-labels   Create default labels for unlabelled instructions.
+    -d DIR, --output-dir DIR
-                          Write files in this directory (default is '.')
+                          Write files in this directory (default is '.').
-    -D, --decimal         Write the disassembly in decimal -H, --hex             Write the disassembly in hexadecimal -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'; this option may be used multiple times -j NAME, --join-css NAME
+    -D, --decimal         Write the disassembly in decimal.
+    -H, --hex             Write the disassembly in hexadecimal.
+    -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
+This option may be used multiple times.
+    -j NAME, --join-css NAME
-                          Concatenate CSS files into a single file with this name -l, --lower           Write the disassembly in lower case -o, --rebuild-images  Overwrite existing image files
+                          Concatenate CSS files into a single file with this name.
+    -l, --lower           Write the disassembly in lower case.
+    -o, --rebuild-images  Overwrite existing image files.
-    -p, --package-dir     Show path to skoolkit package directory and exit -P PAGES, --pages PAGES
+    -p, --package-dir     Show path to skoolkit package directory and exit.
+    -P PAGES, --pages PAGES
-                          Write only these pages (when using '--write P');
+                          Write only these pages (when using '--write P').
-                          PAGES is a comma-separated list of page IDs -q, --quiet           Be quiet
+                          PAGES is a comma-separated list of page IDs.
+    -q, --quiet           Be quiet.
     -r PREFIX, --ref-sections PREFIX
-                          Show default ref file sections whose names start with PREFIX and exit
+                          Show default ref file sections whose names start with PREFIX and exit.
-    -R, --ref-file        Show the entire default ref file and exit -s, --search-dirs     Show the locations skool2html.py searches for resources -S DIR, --search DIR  Add this directory to the resource search path; this option may be used multiple times
+    -R, --ref-file        Show the entire default ref file and exit.
+    -s, --search-dirs     Show the locations skool2html.py searches for resources.
+    -S DIR, --search DIR  Add this directory to the resource search path.
+This option may be used multiple times.
-    --show-config         Show configuration parameter values
+    --show-config         Show configuration parameter values.
-    -t, --time            Show timings
+    -t, --time            Show timings.
     -T THEME, --theme THEME
-                          Use this CSS theme; this option may be used multiple times
+                          Use this CSS theme.
+This option may be used multiple times.
-    -u, --upper           Write the disassembly in upper case -V, --version         Show SkoolKit version number and exit -w X, --write X       Write only these files, where X is one or more of: d = Disassembly files   o = Other code i = Disassembly index   P = Other pages m = Memory maps
+    -u, --upper           Write the disassembly in upper case.
+    -V, --version         Show SkoolKit version number and exit.
+    -w X, --write X       Write only these files, where X is one or more of: d = Disassembly files   o = Other code i = Disassembly index   P = Other pages m = Memory maps
     -W CLASS, --writer CLASS
-                          Specify the HTML writer class to use; shorthand for '--config Config/HtmlWriterClass=CLASS'
+                          Specify the HTML writer class to use; shorthand for '--config Config/HtmlWriterClass=CLASS'.

 `skool2html.py` searches the following directories for skool files, ref files, CSS files, JavaScript files, font files, and files listed in the